 When you are reading your NTFS drive on macOS or Mac OS X, you may want to share files between hard drive of macOS or Mac OS X and your NTFS drive.
 However, attempting to drag a file into a NTFS drive on macOS or Mac OS X will only result in your mouse cursor turning into an error sign.
 That can cause a lot of problems to file management.

-You may choose the free NTFS for macOS or Mac OS X software because it's free.
+You may choose free NTFS for macOS or Mac OS X software just because they're free.
 Actually, there are three solutions for you: resetting macOS or Mac OS X, using free NTFS for Mac OS X software, using professional NTFS for macOS or Mac OS X software.
 And here are brief introductions to the three solutions.

 Resetting macOS or Mac OS X: it's not recommended